dualbox/three.js/README.md

 - Added functions `intersectCone` and `intersectCylinder` to `Ray`
 - Added extra base uniforms (`viewMatrixInverse` and `projectionMatrixInverse`), that will automatically be attributed by `WebGLRenderer`
+- Added `renderSize` uniform to fragment shaders, declared in `WebGLProgram.js` and updated by `WebGLRenderer`